yyx990803/pod/README.md

 The API methods follow a conventional error-first callback style.
 Refer to the source for more details.

 ## Changelog

+### 0.8.6

+- Added support for Bitbucket webhooks.
+- Added ability to specify entry point in app's config in `.podrc` by using the `script` field.
+- Fixed issue with the `readline` module blocking stdin.
+This caused issues when attempting to clone a repository that required a username/password.

 ### 0.8.0